wbugenis/pizza-code-challenge/README.md

 Add error handling to the Pizza create action.
 Show any validation errors on the Pizza creation form if the user attempts to save an invalid Pizza.

-### 7. Advanced: Restaurant Pizza Validation
+### 7. Advanced: Pizza Validation

-A Pizza should not have the same name _and_ Restaurant as another Pizza.
-So, if two Pizzas have the same name, they must belong to different Restaurants.
+Pizzas should not have the same name.

-- Add a model validation to prevent creating a Pizza with the same name as an existing Pizza
+Add a validation to prevent this.
-- Scope the validation so that it only applies within a single Restaurant

-If needed, update the error handling and error display so that this error shows on the Pizza creation form.
+Update the error handling and error display so that this error shows on the Pizza creation form.

 ### 8. Advanced: Restaurant Update Form to Link Multiple Pizzas